ubuntu-kr/ubucon-kr-sponsorship-prospectus/sponsorship-prospectus.md

 ---

-# The Ubuntu Project and Its Community
+# About Ubuntu Korea Community

 <!-- Text below are draft.
 You may improve it if you want -->
 <div style="display: flex; flex-direction: row; margin-left: -40px; width: 210mm; height: 200px; ">